S’pore muay thai fighter Winnia Leow’s confidence boosted by strong finish in 2025

 - Winnia Leow, a Singaporean muay thai fighter, used her ISKA title loss as motivation to improve and compete with the best fighters.

-- Leow subsequently achieved a 3-0 record in the Rajadamnern World Series (RWS), defeating Thai opponents and improving her world rankings.
+- She subsequently achieved a 3-0 record in the Rajadamnern World Series (RWS), defeating Thai opponents and improving her world rankings.

 - With plans to improve her strength and conditioning, Leow aims to compete for the Rajadamnern belt, supported by her team at Pineapple MMA.